Hawks have very broad, rounded wings and a short, wide tail. They often soar without flapping their wings.

-Hawks are regulated state and federal laws which prevent the capture, killing, or possession of hawks without a special permit.
-Lethal strategies require a permit and should be undertaken with the guidance of the Department of Agriculture’s Wildlife Services Agency.
+Hawks are regulated by state and federal laws which prevent the capture, killing, or possession of hawks without a special permit.
+Lethal strategies require a permit and should be undertaken with the guidance of the U.S. Department of Agriculture’s Wildlife Services Agency.
 No permits are required to scare depredating migratory birds except for endangered or threatened species.

 Some hawks have been found to carry West Nile Virus.